Knoz9/Web-A3-PersonalWebDesktop/README.md

-# Web Personal Web Desktop
+# Web Personal Work Desktop

 This project is a simple desktop-like interface in the browser where you can open and interact with different applications like a Memory Game, a Chat application, a YouTube player, and a Task Manager.